This post may contain affiliate links. Please read our full Disclosure Policy.

 Oil Based Paints

-Additionally, oil-based paints are much easier to clean up if mistakes are made during painting.
+Oil-based paints are much easier to clean up if mistakes are made during painting.
 They also require minimal preparation before use, making them ideal for projects where speed is of the essence.

 No matter which type of paint you choose, make sure to properly prepare the surface by cleaning it with a degreaser and sanding it down so the paint has something to stick to.
 This will help ensure your painted furniture project looks professional and doesn’t end up chipping over time.